ronny1020/channel-state/packages/core/README.md

 #### Properties

 - `status: StoreStatus`: The current status of the store, indicating its readiness and lifecycle phase.
-Possible values are `'initial'`, `'ready'`, and `'destroyed'`.
+Possible values are `'initializing'`, `'ready'`, and `'destroyed'`.

 #### Methods